System registration frequently asked questions

 Each year, NESA selects a small number of schools for random inspections to monitor compliance in relation to a very small subset of requirements in section 4 of the NESA registration manual.
 NESA generally conducts the inspections from the end of Term 1 through to the end of Term 3.

-NESA inspects 18 randomly selected government schools to assess their compliance in relation to the requirements in either Strand A or Strand B.
+NESA inspects 18 randomly selected government schools to assess their compliance in relation to the requirements in either Strand A (NESA annual priorities) or Strand B (quality of student learning).

 Visit the NESA webpage on random inspections for further information.